Clifftech123/Clifftech123/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Opoku Isaiah Clifford
 =============================================================================================================================================

-JavaScript full-stuck developer
+Full Stack Typescript Developer
 -------------------------------

-I am a JavaScript developer with expertise in Node.js, React.js, and React Native.
-With experience in both front-end and back-end development, I am skilled in building scalable and user-friendly applications for the web and mobile platforms.
+I am a Full Stack Typescript developer with a strong background in web development and expertise in Node.js and React.js.
+I have a passion for creating intuitive and efficient software, and am skilled in using Typescript to write scalable and maintainable code.
+In addition, I have a thorough understanding of the React.js ecosystem, including Redux, which allows me to create interactive and reactive front-end interfaces.
+My skills in both front-end and back-end development enable me to build scalable and user-friendly applications for the web.
+I am a team player and enjoy collaborating with others to find creative solutions to challenging problems.
+With my strong technical skills and ability to work well in a team, I am confident in my ability to contribute to any project and bring value to your organization.

 * ✉️  You can contact me at [opokuisaiahclifford123@gmail.com](mailto:opokuisaiahclifford123@gmail.com)
-* 🤝  I'm open to collaborating on Javascript Project
+* 🤝  I'm open to collaborating on Typescript Project
 * ⚡  I'm passionate about software development

 <a href="https://www.github.com/Clifftech123" target="_blank" rel="noreferrer"><img